Elementary and Early Childhood Education, B.S.

 Additional Notes:

-• All students are required to take two Education selections of their choice.
-These may be as a minor or can be their selection.
+• All students are required to take three Education Selections; these may be as a minor or can be their selection.

 Career Paths